 - District Health Boards (DHB)

 ABI employs around 300 staff with specialist training in rehabilitation and a single-minded focus on achieving outcomes.
 We believe people in New Zealand have the right to services as good as anything in the world.
 We invest in training and research to maintain an international standard of care.
 As an organisation, ABI is driven to lead, develop and benchmark rehabilitation services in New Zealand.
 Clients at ABI will experience what we believe is a unique team approach to their rehabilitation journey.
 Medical specialists, therapy, nursing and assistant teams are all committed to working towards the goals that are set by the client and family.
 ABI firmly believes that clients and their families-whānau are a vital part of the team.

-Max Cavit, founder and owner of ABI Rehabilitation, is convinced of the importance of bringing holistic clinical skill and caring together in order to enable people with a disability to ‘make the most of life’.
+Max Cavit, founder, owner and Executive Board Chair of ABI Rehabilitation, is convinced of the importance of bringing holistic clinical skill and caring together in order to enable people with a disability to ‘make the most of life’.

 Max is working wherever he can to build the field of brain injury rehabilitation in New Zealand.
 He has a strong belief in collaboration; at the individual level with clients and whānau and at the macro level with government and DHBs to improve access to services for people needing rehabilitation.